 Best Data Mapping Software to Improve ETL Performance

-Some of the key features that an automated data mapping solution must have include:
+Some of the key features that an automated data mapping tool must have include:

 - Support for a Diverse Systems for Source to Target Mapping: Connectivity to a range of structured, unstructured, and semi-structured data sources, including databases, web services, REST APIs, and flat file formats, such as delimited, XML, JSON, EDI, Excel, and text files are the basic staples of all information mapping tools.

-- Graphical, Drag-and-Drop, Code-Free User Interface: It is important to select a data mapping solution that offers you a code-free way to create data maps and process data using built-in transformations using drag-and-drop UI.
+- Graphical, Drag-and-Drop, Code-Free User Interface: It is important to select a data mapping software that offers you a code-free way to create data maps and process data using built-in transformations using a graphical, drag-and-drop UI.

-- Ability to Schedule and Automate Database Mapping Jobs: Opt for data integration software with the ability to orchestrate a complete database workflow mapping using time-based mapping function and event-triggered job scheduling.
+- Ability to Schedule and Automate Database Mapping Jobs: Choose a data integration software with the ability to orchestrate a complete database workflow mapping using a time-based mapping function and event-triggered job scheduling.
 These tools include reusable data mapping templates based on text mining patterns and extract desired data from unstructured reports.
 They can automate data modeling and enterprise transformation processes, thereby delivering analytics-ready data faster.
 Moreover, you can also customize the pre-built data mapping templates to use them according to your requirements.

 - SmartMatch Data Conversion Mapping for Resolving Naming Conflicts: Resolve discrepancies in field names by using a synonym-driven file reading and business data lineage feature to address the challenges of naming conflicts.
 This can be done by defining synonyms for a word in the synonym dictionary of a particular project.